ibm-cloud-docs/EventStreams/ES_using_schema_registry.md

 Schemas are stored in the {{site.data.keyword.messagehub}} schema registry.
 In addition to storing a versioned history of schemas, it provides an interface for retrieving them.
 Each Enterprise plan {{site.data.keyword.messagehub}} instance has its own schema registry.

 Producers and consumers validate the data against the specified schema stored in the schema registry (in addition to going through Kafka brokers).
-The schemas do not need to be transferred in the messages this way, meaning the messages can be smaller without using a schema registry.
+The schemas do not need to be transferred in the messages this way, meaning the messages can be smaller.

 ![Schema Registry architecture diagram.](schema_registry2.png "Diagram showing a schema registry architecture.
 A producer is sending messages and a consumer is reading messages, while both are retrieving the schema from the schema registry"){: caption="Schema Registry Architecture" caption-side="bottom"}